The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

     search:
       title: 'Start Your Application here:'
     aussie:
+      title: Register your trademark online in minutes, with expert legal review.
-      title: Need help?
+      subtitle: Need help?
 Call us for a free consultation on +61 0439 050 158
-      subtitle: >-
-        Our fees are the same as other online platforms - our difference is our approach.
-Every application is checked and filed by our expert lawyers.
     scrolling_banner:
       - title: Online application or contact our experts
       - title: Integrated with IP Australia